BojoteX/GetFP/README.md

 You can download the source and run the Python script or simply download the release version (.exe)

 > [!WARNING]
-> Its possible you get a virus warning when downloading this file, in that case I suggest you download the sources or execute the Python script directly.
-Its the exact same program.
+> Its possible you get a virus warning when downloading the .exe file, in that case I suggest you download the sources or execute the Python (.py) script directly.

 ## Configuration
 When running for the first time the application will request your Simbrief Alias (Username) so it can fetch the latest Flight Plan.
 You can find your Alias in the Account Settings menu option of your Simbrief page.
 Once the initial fetch is succesful, a configuration .ini file will be created using the following format: